KILTprotocol/spec-ext-credential-api/readme.md

 for email address (with one or more email address CTypes), and afterwards another requesting a credential for phone number (with one or more phone number CTypes).

+The message contains an optional 'targetDid' field.
+The extension and the dapp MUST provide only credentials that are associated with the DID.
+If no DID is provided, all possible credentials can be used.

 The `challenge` MUST be used only once.
 The dApp MUST store a copy of the `challenge` on the server-side to prevent tampering.